Co-dfns/Co-dfns/LIMITATIONS.md

 and immediate benefit and thus will be considered part of the active set of things on which we are working.

-* Laminate is not supported
 * Dyadic Transpose does not permit duplicate axes
 * Binomial is not implemented for negative and floating point values
 * Bracket indexing of the form [X;...] is not supported, though a single index array [X] is supported
+* Indexed assignment and selective assignment are not supported yet
 * User-defined operators are not supported yet
-* Indexed assignment and selective assignment are not supported yet

 ## Low Priority Limitations